miguelvalente/whisperer/README.md

 ## Summary

-This repo takes a directory of audio files and converts them to a text-audio dataset with normalized distribution of audio lengths. *See AnalyzeDataset for examples of the dataset distributions across audio and text length*
+This repo takes a directory of audio files and converts them to a text-audio dataset with normalized distribution of audio lengths. *See ```AnalyzeDataset.ipynb``` for examples of the dataset distributions across audio and text length*

  The dataset is split on silences and the text is transcribed using OpenAI's Whisper tool.
 The output is a text-audio dataset that can be used for training a speech-to-text model.
 Currently the code only supports single speaker audio files.